Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/codespaces/managing-your-codespaces/setting-your-default-editor-for-codespaces.md

 ---
 title: Setting your default editor for Codespaces
-intro: 'You can set your default editor for {% data variables.product.prodname_codespaces %} in your personal settings page.'
+intro: "You can set your default editor for {% data variables.product.prodname_codespaces %} in your personal settings page."
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Codespaces
 shortTitle: Set the default editor